 In the group that received bevacizumab in addition to chemotherapy, more children responded to treatment (26%) than in the group that received chemotherapy alone (18%).
 Addition of bevacizumab seemed to enhance the effect of the chemotherapy drug irinotecan.
 When treated with a combination of bevacizumab, irinotecan and temozolomide, after 1 year the disease had not progressed in two-thirds of the children.
 The side effects of this combination appeared to be well tolerated.

-In a follow-on study, the researchers compared the combination of bevacizumab with irinotecan and temozolomide with a new chemo-immunotherapy combination, to which dinutuximab was also added.
-That study has now been completed and results will be available soon.
+In a follow-on study, the researchers will compare the combination of bevacizumab with irinotecan and temozolomide with a new chemo-immunotherapy combination, to which dinutuximab will be added as well.

 The BEACON neuroblastoma study was conducted by a partnership of the Innovative Therapies for Children with Cancer (ITCC) and the European Association for Neuroblastoma Research (SIOPEN).
 From the Maxima Center, dr. Natasha van Eijkelenburg, dr. Paco Bautista and prof. dr. Michel Zwaan were involved in the study.